 10. The English Pub is a good all-round pub.
 They have a big wheel of fortune where you can win a meter worth of beer and there are often acoustic guitar players around.
 Good in the early evening or on weekdays, not so great for dancing.

-11. Although it's new and has yet to experience summertime in Reykjavík, Bar Ananas entered the city's nightlife like a warm breeze of summer, sipping on a fruity cocktail in here is an excellent escapism when the weather outside is nothing like the Bahamas.
+11. Bar Ananas entered the city's nightlife like a warm breeze of summer, sipping on a fruity cocktail in here is an excellent escapism when the weather outside is nothing like the Bahamas.
 There's even sand on the floor!

 12. Vegamót has an 'unofficial' dresscode - so if you don't mind going out in heels then check it out!
 It is very popular as a café in the daytime with good selection of food and used to turn into a posh hip hop dance venue at night, although now they focus more on food and close down at 2am.